erniebrodeur/arch32micro/README.markdown

 ===========
 This repo is for any custom scripts needed to boot Arch properly inside Amazon EC2.

+**WARNING**

+These scripts are NOT intended to be run anywhere EXCEPT INSIDE AN AMAZON INSTANCE.
+I lay this out clearly because I will not feel bad when you use this on a non-ec2 system.
+I may be willing to help you fix it, but you shouldn't have done it.

 At this time, each script serves a specific, unique purpose.

 ec2-inject-keys